wvlet/airframe/docs/airframe-rpc.md

 Airframe RPC natively supports [Airframe DI](airframe.md) for dependency injection so that you can inject necessary components for running your web service using `bind[X]` syntax or constructor injection.
-This is useful when building web applications that requires many components and if you need to decouple component implementation from the service implementation.
-Airframe DI also supports switching component implementations between production and tests.
+DI is useful when building web applications requiring many components and if you need to decouple component implementations from the service implementations.
+Airframe DI also supports switching component implementations between production and tests for the convenience of module tests.

+Here is an example of using Airframe DI for starting an RPC server:

 ```scala
 import wvlet.airframe._